Ford recalls 2M pickup trucks; seat belts can cause fires

 - Amazon orders 20,000 vans for new delivery program

+The seat belt pretensioners were made by ZF-TRW and now-defunct air bag and seat belt maker Takata, which was purchased by Joyson, another auto parts supplier.

-Dealers will remove insulation and install heat-resistant tape.
+Dealers will remove insulation and install heat-resistant tape to repair the trucks.
+They also will remove remnants of wiring tape and modify interior panels in Regular Cab trucks.
 Owners will be notified starting Sept.
 24.

+In one of the complaints filed with the U.S. government, an owner in Grand Rapids, Michigan, told NHTSA that on July 7, a deer ran into the driver’s side of a pickup, causing minor damage.
+The side air bags inflated, and after five to 10 minutes, a passenger noticed a fire on the bottom of the post between the front and rear doors where the seat belts are located.
+“The truck went up in complete flames in a matter of minutes and is a complete loss,” the owner wrote.